Jkutkut/JS_Snake-Game/README.md

 # Js_Snake-Game
-The game "Snake" made using JavaScript (P5).
-With different themes and dynamic rainbow algorithm made out of it's rgb values This repository contains 3 different versions:
+The game "Snake" made using JavaScript (P5) and JQuery.

-### Green:
-Clasic Snake, with green color.

-### Single Rainbow:
-Snake as a rainbow.
+This repository contains different snakes with different themes and dynamic colors.
+It also contains a settings menu to dynamically change parameters such as difficulty and the type of snake.

 **[Try me!](https://jkutkut.github.io/JS_Snake-Game/)**

-### Multi Rainbow:
-Snake with raimbow theme.